-- 2. Certain institutional uses may be permitted if allowed in the underlying zoning district and if the use complies with all requirements for such uses in this Ordinance.
+- A. Existing institutional uses (2.10) - 1.
+Existing institutional facilities shall be allowed in Resource Conservation Areas. - 2.
+Expansion of existing institutional facilities and uses in the Resource Conservation Area shall be subject to the non-conforming use provisions of this Ordinance and the Grandfathering provisions in §80-38 and may require growth allocation. - B. New institutional uses (2.20) - 1.
+New institutional facilities and uses, except those specifically listed shall not be permitted in Resource Conservation Areas (RCAs). - 2.
+Certain institutional uses may be permitted if allowed in the underlying zoning district and if the use complies with all requirements for such uses in this Ordinance.
 These institutional uses are limited to: - a.
 A cemetery that is an accessory use to an existing church; provided manmade lot coverage is limited to 15 percent of the site or 20,000 square feet, whichever is less; - b.
 A day care facility in a dwelling where the operators live on the premises and there are no more than eight (8) children; - c.
 A group home or assisted living facility with no more than eight (8) residents; and - d.
-Other similar uses determined by the Town and approved by the Critical Area Commission to be similar to those listed above. - D. Existing Commercial Uses (3.10) - 1.
+Other similar uses determined by the Town and approved by the Critical Area Commission to be similar to those listed above.

+- C. Existing Commercial Uses (3.10) - 1.
 Existing commercial facilities and uses, including those that directly support agriculture, forestry, aquaculture or residential development shall be allowed in Resource Conservation Areas. - 2.
-Expansion of existing commercial facilities and uses in the Resource Conservation Area shall be subject to the non-conforming use provisions of this Ordinance and the Grandfathering provisions in §80-38 and may require growth allocation. - E. New commercial uses (3.20) - 1.
+Expansion of existing commercial facilities and uses in the Resource Conservation Area shall be subject to the non-conforming use provisions of this Ordinance and the Grandfathering provisions in §80-38 and may require growth allocation. - D. New commercial uses (3.20) - 1.
 New commercial uses, except those specifically listed, shall not be permitted in Resource Conservation Areas (RCAs). - 2.
 Certain commercial uses may be permitted if allowed in the underlying zoning district and if the use complies with all requirements for such uses in this Ordinance.
 These commercial uses are limited to: - a.
 A home occupation as an accessory use on a residential property and as provided for in this Ordinance; - b.
 A bed and breakfast facility located in an existing residential structure and where meals are prepared only for guests staying at the facility; and - c.
-Other uses determined by the Millington and approved by the Critical Area Commission to be similar to those listed above. - F. Expansion of existing commercial marinas (4.10) - 1.
-Expansion of existing commercial marinas may be permitted within Resource Conservation Areas provided:
+Other uses determined by the Millington and approved by the Critical Area Commission to be similar to those listed above. - E. Golf course (4.10) - 1.
+A golf course, excluding main buildings and/or structures such as the clubhouse, pro-shop, parking lot, etc., may be permitted in Resource Conservation Areas (RCAs) provided: - a.
+Such use is a permitted use allowed in the underlying zoning district; and - b.
+Development is in accordance with the official guidance adopted by the Critical Area Commission on August 3, 2005. - F. Existing industrial uses (5.10) - 1.
+Existing industrial facilities and uses, including those that directly support agriculture, forestry, or aquaculture may be permitted in Resource Conservation Areas (RCAs). - 2.
+Expansion of existing industrial facilities and use in the Resource Conservation Area shall be subject to the non-conforming use provisions of this Ordinance and the Grandfathering provisions in §80-38 and may require growth allocation. - G. New industrial uses (5.20) - 1.
+New industrial uses shall not be permitted in Resource Conservation Areas (RCA).